MrOlm/drep/docs/advanced_use.rst

   Cdb = wd.get_db('Cdb')
   ...

-This will work for all datatables
+This will work for all datatables.

+Be warned that the API is not very well maintained or documented, and you'll likely have to do a bit of digging into the source code if you want to use it extensively.